hawkhsieh/esp8266-docker/README.md

 Enjoy!

 --------------------------
-## English version

 After you install the docker, execute the `build.sh` script in this repository to build docker image.
-I think everything will be ok because docker's imagination.
+I think everything will be ok because docker's magic.
-And then you just need `run.sh`.
-This will bring you into docker container.
+And then you just need `compile.sh`.
+This will compile your code in `user` folder and release binary  into `bin` folder

 Refer to the url to build example or even yours!! https://github.com/esp8266/esp8266-wiki/wiki/Building